avatorl/bambu-a1-g-code/change-filament/README.md

 There is no need to use the built-in Unload and Load procedures - just pull out, push in, resume printing.

-_Hold the filament between your fingers for a few seconds until you feel that it has been caught by the extruder._
+_Hold the filament between two fingers for a few seconds until you feel that it has been caught by the extruder._

 Repeat steps 3-4 for each pause.